Concentration of posterior probabilities and normalized L0 criteria: Normalized penalties

-Rates for the BIC are obtained by plugging $\eta_m= 0.5 p_m \log(n)$ into Proposition \ref{PROP:L0_PENALTY}, and analogously for the RIC and EBIC.
-Comparing \eqref{eq:bf_l0penalty} to $B_{tm}$ in \eqref{eq:bf_zellner} shows that the BIC is essentially equivalent to setting $\tau=n$ (unit information prior) and uniform $p(M_m)$, the RIC to $\tau=p^2$ and uniform $p(M_m)$, and the EBIC with $\xi=1$ to $\tau=n$ and Beta-Binomial(1,1) $p(M_m)$.
-Note also that the model misspecification results for Zellner's prior in Section \ref{ssec:modelmisspec} extend directly to $L_0$ penalties.
+For example, for the BIC $\eta_m= 0.5 p_m \log(n)$, then $E_{f^*}(\tilde{h}(\by,m))$ vanishes essentially at a rate $n^{-(p_m-p_t)/2}$ for spurious models $m \in S$, and a faster $e^{-\lambda_{tm}/2} n^{-(p_m-p_t)/2}$ for non-spurious models.
+This is no surprise, as discussed the BIC is essentially identical to using a uniform model prior and setting Zellner's prior dispersion to $\tau=1$, hence one obtains the same rates.
+Similarly, the RIC is essentially identical to $\tau n=p^2$ and uniform $p(M_m)$, and the EBIC (for the particular choice $\xi=1$) to $\tau=1$ and Beta-Binomial $p(M_m)$.
+Note also that the model misspecification results for Zellner's prior in Sections \ref{ssec:misspec_mean}-\ref{ssec:misspec_covar} extend directly to normalized $L_0$ penalties.